 The Warrior and the seven other Avenger-class vessels in the region can be modified to carry the latest U.S. counter-mine system -- the SeaFox, a one-shot underwater disposal drone guided by fiber optics that blows itself up to destroy a mine on command.

 The SeaFox also can be carried by MH-53E mine-sweeping helicopters, 5th Fleet spokesman Lieutenant Greg Raelson said in an e-mail.
 The SeaFox was developed for Lockheed Martin Corp.
-(LMT) based in Bethesda, Maryland, by a unit of Bremen, Germany-based Atlas Elektronik GmbH.
+(LMT:US) based in Bethesda, Maryland, by a unit of Bremen, Germany-based Atlas Elektronik GmbH.

 The MH-53E’s current mine-hunter gear includes acoustic and magnetic “sweeps,” devices lowered while the copter hovers and towed below the surface to detonate mines fooled by their signatures.